-If you have are facing a felony DWI case, it is critical to retain legal counsel as soon as possible.
-The representation of an attorney experienced in felony DWI defense will have a significant impact on the way the case is resolved and may be able to help you avoid the most serious consequences.
+If you are facing a felony DWI case, it is critical to retain legal counsel as soon as possible.
+The representation of an attorney experienced in felony DWI defense will significantly impact how the case is resolved and may help you avoid the most severe consequences.

 Exclusive Focus on Criminal Defense